matt123miller/FantabulousFiveGitMirror/README.md

 [![Overview video.](https://img.youtube.com/vi/l7lVipuXxNo/0.jpg)](https://www.youtube.com/watch?v=l7lVipuXxNo)

+During development 2 resources were very useful for diagnosing and solving problems I created in Git.
+These were [Oh Shit, Git!](http://ohshitgit.com/) and [On undoing, fixing, or removing commits in git](http://sethrobertson.github.io/GitFixUm/fixup.html).
+These are resources providing command line instructions to fix common problems encountered when using Git.
+These problems are typically use error, which was definitely the case with my work!

 ## Code Quality, Style, Design Patterns and Software Engineering Principles

 * Try to maintian good code practices and patterns
 * SOLID programming
-* Discussed the Singleton pattern and Liskov Substituion Principle, which is fairly close the to Strategy pattern.
+* Discussed the Singleton pattern and Liskov Substituion Principle, the basis of most other patterns.

 [![Overview video.](https://img.youtube.com/vi/V30I5yyePi0/0.jpg)](https://www.youtube.com/watch?v=V30I5yyePi0)

 In hindsight we should've used ```DontDestroyOnLoad()``` and hooked into the [sceneLoaded event](https://docs.unity3d.com/ScriptReference/SceneManagement.SceneManager-sceneLoaded.html) instead of relying on Singleton objects and their Awake() or Start() methods.
 This would have simplified some of our design and implementation.
+I learnt to use design patterns from [Robert Nystrom (2004)](http://gameprogrammingpatterns.com/contents.html) and [Head First Design Patterns (Bates, Freeman, Sierra, Robson 2004)](http://shop.oreilly.com/product/9780596007126.do).
+During the video discussed [SOLID](http://butunclebob.com/ArticleS.UncleBob.PrinciplesOfOod), a famous mnemonic created by Robert Martin (2003).
+I forgot the I, which is of course the [Interface Segregation Principle](https://drive.google.com/file/d/0BwhCYaYDn8EgOTViYjJhYzMtMzYxMC00MzFjLWJjMzYtOGJiMDc5N2JkYmJi/view) and completely mistook the D from memory, which is the [Dependency Inversion Principle](https://drive.google.com/file/d/0BwhCYaYDn8EgMjdlMWIzNGUtZTQ0NC00ZjQ5LTkwYzQtZjRhMDRlNTQ3ZGMz/view)!

 ### How To Implement A Singleton